 The American road system is designed around the promise of the open road, and driving whenever and wherever we want.

-What we want is Autonomy - the freedom to drive anywhere, anytime.
-Over the last 100 years we've grown accustomed to that freedom.
-The American road system is designed around that premise, the open road, driving wherever we want, etc. That ideal may be lost on us during rush hour with jammed highways that have turned into parking lots.
-But, this ideal is what the car companies sell to us, and it's what we demand our governments build for us.
+That ideal may be lost on us during rush hour with jammed highways that have turned into parking lots.
+But, this is the idea car companies have sold to us over the years.
+That ideal is what we demand our governments build for us.

 While going over the steps to learn Range Confidence (Learning Range Confidence), we asked you to think about your Real Needs.
 If you're like most, your real need is the 40 miles or so a day going to work and back, and some occasional longer trips.
 That freedom to go anywhere anytime is interesting, but is that your real need?

 At the same time we clearly need the flexibility to take trips outside our normal boundaries.
 We might be at work, the mother-in-law has an emergency illness, and we suddenly need to drive a hundred miles away to take her to a hospital.
 Can we wait 3 hours for the car to finish charging?
 Nope.
 The spouse won't like that, understandably, and it could be a health risk.